cmihaescu/clothing-shop-redux-thunk-serverless-functions/README.md

 Also added the [Revolut Pay checkout SDK](https://developer.revolut.com/docs/sdks/revolut-checkout-js/initialize-widget/revolut-checkout-payments/revolut-checkout-payments-revolut-pay2) which needed me to develop a backend side to this project, as the SDK uses an API KEY in order to make the payment work.
 Of course this API_KEY can't be sent from the FE as it would be bad practice.

 For the backend I used node.js with Express.
 It is not very complex.
 Just built some routes in order to make the merchant API from Revolut work to create orders and track order state.
-The website was published on netlify and can be visited [here](https://revolut-merchant-test-shop.netlify.app/) (not yet mobile friendly but hoping to make it soon).
+The website was published on netlify and can be visited [here](https://revolut-merchant-test-shop.netlify.app/).
+It is fully responsive so feel free to browse it on you mobile/tablet device.
+I used media queries only when responsivenes could not have been achieved through flexbox or grid.
 To make the backend part work as well, I transfered the backend side of the app on the serverless function functionality offered on netlify.

 I can only say it has been very exciting and fulfilling to work on this repository!